CreditMutuelArkea/tock/gen-ai/orchestrator-server/src/main/python/server/README.md

 The size of this prompt (in tokens) can strongly impact your RAG system's performance if it is too long. *tiktoken* is referenced as a dev dependency, to provide a convenience tokens counter tool for this prompt.

-Once dev dependencies are installed in a venv, the prompt tokens can be counted using the corresponding Python interpreter:
+Once dev dependencies are installed in a venv, the prompt tokens can be counted using the corresponding Python interpreter (see [here](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_count_tokens_with_tiktoken.ipynb) for more details):

 ```python
 prompt = "my new prompt contents" # put your prompt's text there